cerebral/cerebral/docs/developer_guide/routing.md

 ```

 ## Defining routes
-Routes in Cerebral does not affect the components, they affect signals.
-The signals puts your application in a specific state and then your components decides what to render based on that state.
+Routes in Cerebral do not affect the components, they affect signals.
+The signals put your application in a specific state and then your components decide what to render based on that state.
 So the router is completely decoupled from your components.
 This is a very good thing because a route can now translate to any kind of state changes and side effects.

 Let us create a small app: